-- The higher percentage of PA technologies being adopted on US corn and soybean acreage than on US corn and soybean farms indicates their adoption is higher on larger farms. - PA investments include purchases of equipment, installation charges, and time and effort spent learning to use and maintain the technologies.
+- PA investments include purchases of equipment, installation charges, and time and effort spent learning to use and maintain the technologies.
 These costs, unlike those for land and equipment, are generally not recoverable if the equipment is not used or its use is discontinued.
-These factors increase the risk associated with PA adoption; thus, outsourcing to a custom service provider is often considered an option. - Adoption of PA technology leads to greater machinery and equipment expenditures, and these costs must be offset by increased production efficiency or greater yield, or both, for PA to be profitable. - The modeled positive impact of PA technologies on farm operating profit and net returns, respectively, is 2.8% and 1.8% for GPS soil/yield mapping, 2.5% and 1.5% for guidance system, and 1.1% and 1.1% for VRT.
-This estimated impact from adopting these technologies does not include the perceived positive environmental impacts that will be realized.
+These factors increase the risk associated with PA adoption; thus, outsourcing to a custom service provider is often considered an option. - Adoption of PA technology leads to greater machinery and equipment expenditures, and these costs must be offset by increased production efficiency or greater yield, or both, for PA to be profitable. - The modeled positive impact of PA technologies on farm operating profit and net returns is positive.
+This estimated impact from adopting these technologies does not include the perceived positive environmental impacts that will or should be realized.

-Precision agriculture as a management philosophy will likely become the standard cropping practice for corn and soybeans in the US.
-However, a positive economic return on the investment in PA equipment must be consistently realized for this to happen.
+Precision agriculture as a management philosophy will likely become the standard cropping practice for corn and soybeans in the U.S. However, a positive economic return on the investment in PA equipment must be consistently realized for this to happen.

 A secondary benefit of resource protection may also result from increased adoption of PA.
-This can be accomplished with PA technologies that can: 1) siteor zone-specifically apply nutrients, pesticides, and irrigation water; 2) reduce over-application of agricultural chemicals; 3) reduce soil compaction through controlled-traffic farming; and 4) reduce equipment traffic effects on water infiltration and runoff.
+This can be accomplished with PA technologies that can be used to 1) site- or zone-specifically apply nutrients, pesticides, and irrigation water, 2) reduce overapplication of agricultural chemicals, 3) reduce soil compaction through controlled-traffic farming, and 4) reduce equipment traffic effects on water infiltration and runoff.

-Of course, an offshoot of increasing use of PA is the accumulation of vast amounts of data that must be handled in such a way to ensure its privacy and maximum usefulness.
+An offshoot of increasing use of PA is the accumulation of vast amounts of data that must be handled in such a way to ensure its privacy and maximum usefulness.
 The subject of such "Big Data" is covered in a White Paper on this website.